Paver-and-turf checkerboard patio with timber pergola, fire feature seating, and segmental retaining wall in Vista, CA. Install It Direct project.

 The Challenge

-• The narrow side yard was a worn corridor of sparse grass and exposed dirt that the household walked through every day.
+• The side-yard corridor was a worn strip of sparse grass and exposed dirt the household walked daily.

-• The existing retaining wall along the privacy fence had loose sections and unfinished planting beds, leaving the slope looking unsettled.
+• The existing retaining wall at the privacy fence had loose sections and unfinished beds, so the slope where 185 units of Stonewall II were eventually installed had nothing holding grade.

 The homeowners wanted a backyard they could walk out into and use, with a clean patio area, a real lawn, and a stable wall along the slope.
 Install It Direct laid 715 sf of Angelus Courtyard Combo pavers in a checkerboard grid with artificial-turf joints, finished a 185-unit Stonewall II retaining wall behind the seating zone, and added 1,502 sf of Bermuda sod plus 1,130 sf of artificial turf so each zone served its own purpose.
 A 400 lf drainage system, 30 low-voltage fixtures, and a prefab pergola over the seating area tied the build together.
 The finished space gives the household a defined patio, an open lawn, and a shaded seating zone with a gas-fed fire feature.